Managing missing data with pandas

 ['temperature', 'build', 'latest', 'note']

-With num_missing we can now output the number of missing values per column:
+With num_missing, we can now display the number of missing values per column:

 [15]: